zx80/flask-simple-auth/demo/README.md

 thus checking that all is running, and `GET /who` returns the authenticated user if there is any, else `null`.

-Other routes are splitted in three blueprints which all used the shared database
+Other routes are splitted in three blueprints which all use the shared database
 object:
  - [stuff.py](stuff.py) defines `/stuff` routes which simply stores string in the `Stuff` table.